Govt hikes windfall profit tax on export of diesel, ATF; raises tax on domestic crude oil | Headlines

 - India

-Alongside, the tax on domestically-produced crude oil too has been hiked to Rs 13,300 per tonne from Rs 13,000.
+Alongside, the tax on domestically-produced crude oil to has been hiked to Rs 13,300 per tonne from Rs 13,000.

-The tax on exports has been raised as margins rose, while the levy on domestically-produced oil was increased marginally on slight changes in international oil prices and on expectations of a price rise on hopes of a production cut by the Organisation of the Petroleum Exporting Countries (OPEC) and its allies.
+The tax on exports has been raised as margins rose, while the levy on domestically-produced oil was increased marginally on slight changes in international oil prices and expectations of a price rise in hopes of a production cut by the Organisation of Petroleum Exporting Countries (OPEC) and its allies.

 India first imposed windfall profit taxes on July 1, joining a growing number of nations that tax super normal profits of energy companies.
 But international oil prices have cooled since then, eroding the profit margins of both oil producers and refiners.